Vicg853/obsidian-md-storage/Langs&Runtimes/Rust/Functions/Traits/Newtype_pattern.md

+It is recommended to check [this](../../Typing/Aliasing) out before

 Originally the orphan rule doesn't allow us to implement a type that is external to our crate, with an external trait.

 You can get around this, by simply warping our type inside a tuple struct and then, implementing a trait to the internal struct, instead of the type directly.